 HOTEL MANAGERESS, who works in the restaurant frequented by Major Stephan Duvall.
 Portrayed by Brenda Gayle.

-Beverly HOUGHTON GOODMAN, the ebullient, spoiled daughter of Claire and the late Eric Houghton, Bev shares Flat 6 with her friend, Janie Somers.
-Bev has no qualms about posing nude for photographer Bruce Taylor and flirts with numerous passengers on the cruise ship on which she is hostess.
+Beverly "Bev" HOUGHTON GOODMAN, the ebullient, spoiled daughter of Claire and the late Eric Houghton, Bev shares Flat 6 with her friend, Janie Somers.
+Bev has no qualms about posing nude for photographer Bruce Taylor and flirts with numerous passengers on the harbour cruise vessel on which she is a hostess.
 When she falls for homosexual neighbour Don Finlayson, she is shattered that he can't return her affections.
 For a time, Janie and Bev both date Jack Sellars, and Bev finally loses her virginity to him after he rescues her from being sacrificed in a Black Mass.
 Bev shares a special, almost incestuous, relationship with her brother, Rod.
-She marries Earl Goodman, but his infidelity, her deep depressions and the return of Bruce converge to destroy her.
+She marries Earl Goodman while on a trip to the USA, but his infidelity, her deep depressions and the return of Bruce converge to destroy her.
 Bev dies of a bullet wound to the stomach.
 Portrayed by Abigail; Victoria Raymond (Resch).

 Claire HOUGHTON, of Point Piper's social set, is the interfering mother of Rodney and Beverly.
-She is good friends with Maggie Cameron, Jack Sellars, Ozzie and Rita Rheingold and Nick Brent, but rarely has a kind word for the Paddington area in which Bev resides.
-Claire owns a pet poodle named Serena.
-Claire has a intense affair with her daughter's new husband Earl Goodman, and then Carlo Lenzi, who has designs on her money.
-Several years later, Claire takes on young Grant Chandler as a chauffeur and gigolo, later sponsoring his musical aspirations.
+Claire is good friends with Maggie Cameron, Jack Sellars, Ozzie and Rita Rheingold and Nick Brent, but rarely has a kind word for the Paddington area in which Bev resides.
+Claire has a intense affair with her daughter's new husband Earl Goodman.
+Bev's untimely death is traumatic for her, but she maintains connections with Bev's friends and neighbours at Number 96.
+She looks after Vera Collins when Vera is recuperating from a pack rape.
+Carlo Lenzi has designs on her substantial fortune.
+Several years later, Claire has acquired a pet poodle named Serena.
+Claire takes on young Grant Chandler as a chauffeur and gigolo, later sponsoring his musical aspirations.
 Portrayed by Thelma Scott.

-Rodney HOUGHTON, a handsome young man who takes up a job as a cattle rancher in the US, but is confined to a wheelchair after an accident.
-He moves in with Bev to convalesce, but their unique closeness threatens to destroy his sister's relationship with Jack Sellars, who suspects incest.
+Rodney HOUGHTON, a handsome young man who takes up a job as a cattle rancher in Texas, USA, but is confined to a wheelchair after an accident.
+Son of Claire Houghton, Rod opts to move in with Bev to convalesce, but their unique closeness threatens to destroy his sister's relationship with Jack Sellars, who suspects incest.
 Portrayed by John Benton.

 Reverend HUMPHRIES, a retired Borneo-based minister who plans to move into the Sutcliffes' flat with his wife.
-Portrayed by Robert Eagan.
+Portrayed by Robert Eagen.

 Duncan HUNTER, a journalist and the second husband of Sonia Vansard (nee Freeman).
-Duncan is revealed to be in partnership with next-door neighbour Diana Moore; their evil ambition is to drive Sonia insane again, cause her to commit suicide and thus inherit the sizeable Vansard fortune.
+Duncan is revealed to be in partnership with next-door neighbour Diana Moore; their evil ambition is to drive Sonia insane again.
+After drugging her, Duncan almost causes his new wife to leap to her death off the balcony of Flat 5, hoping to inherit the sizeable Vansard fortune.
 Portrayed by Alister Smart.

 I KID YOU NOT, a three-year old chestnut race horse given to Vera Collins as a farewell gift from Jack Sellars.
 The filly has some success, but when the horse is doped, suspicion falls upon the trainer, Bert Kelly, Andy Marshall and Vera.
 Portrayed by Scarlett O'Hara.